Alex-Linhares/FARGonautica/README.md

 This repo can not only be a library but also a source for undergraduate courses and a set of research questions... hopefully this will enable wider discussions of the scientific concepts presented in this project.
-Here's where we are and here's [where we're going!](repo-version.md)
+An ambitious long-term goal would be to have these projects running in a browser, as recommended by [Bob French](http://onlinelibrary.wiley.com/doi/10.1111/j.1756-8765.2012.01206.x/full)--hopefully in [Jupyter Notebooks](https://www.nature.com/news/interactive-notebooks-sharing-the-code-1.16261) and the upcoming [Jupyter Lab](https://medium.com/@boyanangelov/is-this-the-best-data-science-ide-jupyter-lab-review-fdd165470f13).
+Well, here's where we are and here's [where we're going!](repo-version.md)

 Here's how you can [contribute to this repository](contributing.md).